Corasinth/Deathloop-Saves/README.md

 ## Additional Details

-If you want your save file to have a win/loss ratio that's 100% yours, you can.
+For multiplayer, if you want your save file to have a win/loss ratio that's 100% yours, you can.
 And if you prefer to start with everything unlocked, including Colt's skins, that's an option too.

 I included a Julianna pre-cutscene because I like to have the option to reroll the dice on the opening gear, and figure maybe others would too.